Unified coupled-channel description for the five near-threshold structures $\psi(3770)$, $G(3900)$, $R(3760)$, $R(3780)$ and $R(3810)$ from $e^+e^-$ annihilation

 The poles corresponding to physical resonances are obtained via analytic continuation from the physical region to the relevant Riemann sheet.
 On the sheet connected to the physical region, we find three poles near the real axis (see Table~\ref{tab:poles}), corresponding to the $\psi(3686)$, $\psi(3770)$, and $\psi(4040)$.
 The inclusion of $D\bar{D}$ coupled-channel dynamics shifts the mass of the bare $\psi(1D)$ state from 3.82 GeV to that of physical $\psi(3770)$.
 No additional pole is found near 3.9 GeV in the vicinity of the physical axis.

-{{\it The $R(3760)$, $R(3780)$ and $R(3810)$ in the non-open-charm hadron channel}.---}We now extend the coupled-channel framework to include non-open-charm hadron channels.
+{{\it The $R(3760)$, $R(3780)$ and $R(3810)$ in the nonopen-charm hadron channel}.---}We now extend the coupled-channel framework to include nonopen-charm hadron channels.
 The $R(3780)$ structure, with mass and width similar to those of the conventional $\psi(3770)$, can be identified with $\psi(3770)$.
-In contrast, the $R(3760)$ structure appear near the $D\bar{D}$ threshold in the non-open-charm hadron cross section (See Fig.~\ref{fig:hadron}) and lacks a clear $c\bar{c}$ counterpart.
-A natural question is whether the coupling between bare $c\bar{c}$ states and the $D\bar{D}$ channel could produce a $D\bar{D}$ threshold cusp in the non-open-charm hadron channel when $c\bar{c}$-nOCH coupling are included.
-We conjecture that {\it a direct coupling between bare $c\bar{c}$ states and non-open-charm hadron channel cannot yield any significant structure near the $D\bar{D}$ threshold.}
+In contrast, the $R(3760)$ structure appear near the $D\bar{D}$ threshold in the nonopen-charm hadron cross section (See Fig.~\ref{fig:hadron}) and lacks a clear $c\bar{c}$ counterpart.
+A natural question is whether the coupling between bare $c\bar{c}$ states and the $D\bar{D}$ channel could produce a $D\bar{D}$ threshold cusp in the nonopen-charm hadron channel when $c\bar{c}$-nOCH coupling are included.
+We conjecture that {\it a direct coupling between bare $c\bar{c}$ states and nonopen-charm hadron channel cannot yield any significant structure near the $D\bar{D}$ threshold.}

 To clarify this point, consider the energy region very close to the $D\bar{D}$ threshold.
-There, the scattering amplitude can be approximated as:
+When including $c\bar{c}$-nonopen-charm hadron coupling, the scattering amplitude can be approximated as:

 Near the $D\bar{D}$ threshold, the only significant energy dependence comes from $I_{D\bar{D}}(E)$.
-The contribution from $I_{D^{(*)}\bar{D}^*}(E)$ and $I_{nOCH}(E)$ are smooth in this region due to their higher thresholds.
+The contribution from $I_{D^{(*)}\bar{D}^*}(E)$ and $I_{\text{nOCH}}(E)$ are smooth in this region due to their higher thresholds.
 The loop function $I_{D\bar{D}}$ behaves as

 with $k_{D\bar{D}}=\sqrt{2\mu_{D\bar{D}}E_{D\bar{D}}}$.
 Although the square root function could, in principle, produce a cusp, the coupling $f_{D\bar{D}}$ is in $P$-wave, leading to the behavior $f_{D\bar{D}} \approx a k_{D\bar{D}}$ as $E_{D\bar{D}}\to 0$.
 Consequently, the imaginary part is suppressed by $f^\dagger_{D\bar{D}}f_{D\bar{D}}\propto (2\mu_{D\bar{D}}E_{D\bar{D}})$, rendering the cusp effect negligible.
 This contrasts sharply with the case of an $S$-wave coupling, where $f^\dagger_if_i\approx \text{constant}$ and a pronounced cusp appears.